Constantine tramway: 2015–2021: Extension to Ali Mendjeli

-In July 2015, the EMA awarded the contract for the extension of the tramway further south to the town of Ali Mendjeli to a consortium of Alstom, Corsan, Coviam, and Cosider.
-The contract would extend the tramway by 10 kilometres and amounted to around 80 million euros.
+In July 2015, the EMA awarded the contract for extending the tramway further south to the town of Ali Mendjeli to a consortium of Alstom, Isolux Corsán, Coviam, and Cosider.
+The contract would extend the tramway by 10 km, and amounted to around 80 million euros.
 Alstom would supply the track, signalling, catenary, telecommunications, and substation infrastructure, while the other project partners would carry out the civil engineering works.

 In order to accommodate the demands of the new extension, plans were made to expand the existing tram fleet with locally-assembled trams built by the Cital joint-venture.
-A total of 24 trams were ordered for the extension, the first of which was delivered to Constantine from the Cital plant in Annaba on the 29th of December 2015.
+A total of 24 trams were ordered for the extension, the first of which was delivered to Constantine from the Cital plant in Annaba on 29 December 2015.
 Delivery of the trams continued until 2017.

-The first phase of the southern extension, running for 7 kilometres from Zouaghi Slimane to Chahid Kadri Brahim station in the north of Ali Mendjeli, opened on the 3rd of June 2019.
-Test running on the second stage of the extension, from Chahid Kadri Brahim to Université Abdelhamid Mehri via the town centre of Ali Mendjeli, began on the 23rd of January 2021.
-The 3.8 kilometre long extension opened on the 29th of September 2021.
+The first phase of the southern extension, running for 7 km from Zouaghi Slimane to Chahid Kadri Brahim station in the north of Ali Mendjeli, opened on 3 June 2019.
+Test running on the second stage of the extension, from Chahid Kadri Brahim to Université Abdelhamid Mehri via the town centre of Ali Mendjeli, began on 23 January 2021.
+The 3.8 km long extension opened on 29 September 2021.